Apple is set to launch a new 5-inch iPhone next year, industry analysts have predicted ahead of this Tuesday’s iPhone 5S release.

 With the Cupertino based company having confirmed early this week that it will unveil its new flagship iPhone 5S and budget iPhone 5C on Tuesday, September 20, insiders have now stated the within the coming year Apple will launch a 5-inch iPhone.

-Although far from official, KGI analyst Ming-Chi Kuo, a repeated Apple tipster, has claimed in a note to investors that both a 4.5-inch and 5-inch iPhone will be released in the coming year as Apple looks to stave off the rise of Android powerhouses.
+Although far from official, KGI analyst Ming-Chi Kuo, a repeated Apple tipster, has claimed in a note to investors that

 A device that would seemingly see the iPad mini maker bow to the pressures of the rival Samsung Galaxy S4, HTC One and LG G2, a 5-inch iPhone would fit with current trends that have seen 5-inch devices become the norm for flagship models.
 At present the 4-inch iPhone 5 is dwarfed by the leading Android phones.